 Implement Law 35 (2015) on food safety, including the Food Safety Lebanese Commission (FSLC).
 Train inspectors and ensure they have adequate capacity to carry out inspections.

-Economic and pandemic conditions could be addressed by increased integration of public hospitals into national policy, better governance of public healthcare overall, audits of patient records, and greater focus on prevention.
+Address economic and pandemic conditions by increased integration of public hospitals into national policy, better governance of public healthcare overall, audits of patient records, and greater focus on prevention.